nojoystick/CSCE274/README.md

 If the wheel drop was detected, it would play a warning song and stop until the "Clean" button was pressed again.

 Project 3 implemented a PD controller to follow a wall.
 The robot would maintain a set point using the light sensors to detect distance from the wall.
 If a wall approached from the front, a multiplier was used to ensure that the robot would turn quickly enough to avoid the oncoming corner.
 Aspects of Project 2 were maintained to handle obtsacles.

+Project 4 expanded on Project 3 to implement a dock finding behavior.
+If the dock signal was encountered while following the wall, the robot would exit the wall following behavior and begin searching for the dock.
+Once the dock was encountered, the robot stopped, played a song, and began charging.